hamboneZA/TwitterSearchReplyBot/README.md

 <code>python twitter_app.py</code>

-You may need to make the file executable, so do <code>sudo chmod -x twitter_app.py</code> Script will search every 5 seconds and reply with one of the random phrases set until it is stopped with a Ctrl+C interrupt.
+You may need to make the file executable, if so do <code>sudo chmod -x twitter_app.py</code>.
+Until stopped this will search every 5 seconds and reply with one of the random phrases set until killed with a Ctrl+C interrupt.

+## Todo

 - [x] Change search input to behave with advanced search API.
 - [x] Add requirements.txt for automated dependencies installation and ...